 What data do you have access to already?

 Any insights already gained make a great starting point.
-This doesn’t have to be data or research, any links to relevant documentation, websites, and meeting recordings can be useful while understanding the scope of the request.
+This doesn’t have to be data or research, any links to the relevant documentation, websites, and meeting recordings can be useful while understanding the scope of the request.

 It’s also worth finding out if the stakeholder has any existing reports or dashboards that need to be aligned to.
 If there is business logic here or an expected range results need to be in getting access to this early is useful.